notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

   \nabla \times B = \mu_0 \left(J + \epsilon_0 \frac{\partial E}{\partial t}\right)
 $$

-where $\mu_0$ and $\epsilon_0$ are respectively the permeability and permittivity of vacuum, $J$ is the current density and $E$ the electric field.
+where $B \in \mathbb{R}^3 \mapsto \mathbb{R}^3$ is the magnetic field, $\mu_0$ and $\epsilon_0$ are respectively the permeability and permittivity of vacuum,
+$J$ is the current density and $E$ the electric field.

-We are assuming that there is no free current in the air and no time-dependent effects due to moving charges, thus the Ampère's circuital law reduces to:
+The first of these two laws states that the magnetic field is divergence free, in other words, *magnetic monopoles do not exist*.
+We are assuming that there is no free current in the air and no time-dependent effects due to moving electric charges, thus the Ampère's circuital law reduces to:

 $$
   \nabla \times B = 0
 $$

-In other words, the magnetic field we are modeling must be *divergence-free* and *irrotational*: these two constraint drastically reduces the search space of possible vector fields.
+In these conditions, the magnetic field is then said to be *irrotational*.
 An irrotational vector field can be fully described as the gradient of a scalar field, called a scalar potential:

 $$